lynnlangit/Hello-AWS-Data-Services/DEMOS.md

 # AWS Data Services

-This is a set of scripts and instructions designed to help you quickly set up and load key AWS data services for demo and learning purposes.
+This Repo includes a set of scripts and instructions designed to help you quickly set up and load key AWS data services for demo and learning purposes as a companion to my LinkedIn Learning AWS courses on these topics.
 The goal is to get a 'Hello World' implementation set up quickly.
 These samples use the AWS Query Editors for RDS and Redshift.
 I recommend using the included Jupyter Notebook to quickly connect to EMR.
 Examples often includes simple scripts (`awscli` scripts  or AWS SDK `node.js` scripts).
 Samples include the following AWS Data Services and more:

 ### Database (SQL)
   - **AWS RDS Aurora and MySQL**